vladgthb/CommitOffshoreTask/README.md

 ### Special Requirements
 - ✅ Solution must contain the keyword `__define-ocg__` in at least one comment
 - ✅ At least one variable must be named `varOcg`
+- ✅ At least one variable must be named `varFiltersCg`

 ### Goal
 Create a modern, performant e-commerce storefront that includes: